sparsenadze/stock_data_dashboard/README.md

-# Tesla GME stock data analysis and dashboards
+# Tesla GME stock data analysis and dashboards.
+## Additional information will be added soon.